yusifovramal/globalsoft-hotel-app/README.md

 Internationalization: Currently supports only one language.
 Adding multi-language support would expand usability.

-Unit and Integration Tests: Test coverage is limited; adding tests would improve maintainability and reduce regression risk.
+Unit and Integration Tests: Test coverage is limited; adding tests would improve maintainability and reduce regression risk